bull-sec/jekyll-klise/_posts/gaming-board-part-1/2023-10-31-gaming-board-part-1.md

 *And on the dining room table with the XPS toppers*

 ![One more from the dining room table featuring my washing machine, Frank and Geoff, the Plaugebearers, and a cutting mat](https://i.imgur.com/qMnIDBR.jpg)
-*ne more from the dining room table featuring my washing machine, Frank and Geoff, the Plaugebearers, and a cutting mat*
+*One more from the dining room table featuring my washing machine, Frank and Geoff, the Plaugebearers, and a cutting mat*

 ![Frank and Geoff are big fans](https://i.imgur.com/qXuwRbR.jpg) *Frank and Geoff are big fans*